-Trip awoke in Edison (later "Trip") orbit in 486 to find his Solsys portfolio had continued to do well and, as ordered, had procured advanced gerontological treatments that were transmitted to 61 Cygni.
-With many effects of age being gradually reduced and eliminated in the following decades, Trip has commented that he never felt older than in 500 - except in 613, when the first 61 Cygni Worker Revolution failed and so many of his students and friends were "disappeared."
+Trip awoke in Edison (later "Trip") orbit in 597 AT, to find his Solsys portfolio had continued to do well and, as ordered, had procured advanced gerontological treatments that were transmitted to 61 Cygni.
+With many effects of age being gradually reduced and eliminated in the following decades, Trip has commented that he never felt older than in 600 - except in 713, when the first 61 Cygni Worker Revolution failed and so many of his students and friends were "disappeared."

 From his revival, Trip resumed his work overseeing Exa Energy industrial operations in the system, serving as an engineering troubleshooter, middle management, and interface between workers and executives.
 He was a talented teacher and helped correct deficiencies in parental vec educational programs for ETA's indentured tweak workers.